SharonLutz/UmediationThread/README.md

 ```
 warning: pragma diagnostic pop could not pop, no matching push [-Wunknown-pragmas]
 ```

+## Speeding things up with MultiProcessing And/Or Use of Threading and Eigen via C++
+the Umediation command accepts the following parameters:
+* use_multi_processing, a boolean (T, F, True, or False), which turns on the multi-processing feature
+* use_cpp, a boolean(T, F, True, or False), which activates the use of Rcpp RcppEigen, and threading if multiprocessing is not turned on as well..
+* num_jobs, an integer specifying the number of processes or cpus/threads you wish to use.

 ## Example
 Below, we simulate 4 unmeasured confounders U (2 normally distributed and 2 Bernouilli distributed random variables) on the binary exposure, A, normally distributed mediator, M, and normally distributed outcome Y adjusted for one normally distributed covariate and 2 binary distributed covariates.
 ```
 library(UmediationThread)
 ?UmediationThread # For details on this function and how to choose input variables

+#Example Using vanilla R, (no RCpp with Eigen and No Multiprocessing)

 testM<- UmediationThread(n=1000,Atype="D",Mtype="C",Ytype="C",Ctype=c("C","D","D"),Utype=c("C","D","D","C"),
 interact=TRUE,muC=c(0.1,0.3,0.2),varC=c(1,1,1),muU=c(.1,0.3,0.2,.1),varU=c(1,1,1,1),gamma0=0,